pycontribs/pyrax/docs/cloud_files.md

 You can also specify one or more file name patterns to ignore; pyrax will skip any of the files that match any of the patterns.
 This is useful if there are files that you don't wish to retain (e.g., .pyc files in a Python project).
 You can pass either a single string pattern, or a list of strings to use.

+`upload_folder()` returns a 2-tuple: the key for the upload process, and the total bytes to be uploaded.
+You can use the key to query pyrax.cloudfiles for the status of the upload, or to cancel it if necessary.

 Here are some examples, using the local folder **"/home/me/projects/cool_project/"**:

 	cf = pyrax.cloudfiles